Filing a Community Concern Form

 If this is an urgent concern, please contact the Dean of Students office directly.
 You may also contact any member of the Sexual Misconduct Support Team.
 If anyone’s safety is at risk, please contact Carleton Security at x4444.

 The Community Concern form is available here through the Dean of Students webpage, or at go.carleton.edu/concern.
+Click here for a PDF version of the form.

 Does submitting a Community Concern form automatically start the Complaint Process?